 To get to the base of the climb, the 202’s 32 mm toroidal profile was developed in the wind tunnel to roll on the flats as efficiently as many 45 to 50 mm rims.
 After the summit, the 202’s high lateral stiffness delivers precise handling on tricky descents and crisp accelerations to finish off the competition.

-Buy Zipp 202 Tubular Rear Wheel from Chain Reaction Cycles, the World’s Largest Online Bike Store.
+Buy Zipp Wheels from Chain Reaction Cycles, the World’s Largest Online Bike Store.